LaunchCodeEducation/linux/content/web-server/caddy/caddyfile/_index.md

 - Listening on port `80` (the default HTTP port)
 - Using the path `/usr/share/caddy` for the site directory
 - Enabling the static file server with the `file_server` directive

+This specific configuraiton is stating that all requests made to port `80` are requesting files at the directory `/usr/share/caddy/`.
+Whatever files live in that directory will be matched up with any `HTTP` requests that hit this web server on port `80`.

 {{% notice note %}}
 In the following articles you will edit and create new Caddyfiles for a static website and reverse proxy